 Assisting the College in meeting its commitment to educational excellence and access.

 In addition to a direct gift of cash, stock or other assets to the Rio Hondo College Foundation, a donor may choose to make a planned or estate gift.
-This fact sheet briefly lists some of the most common programs available to donors for making a planned gift.
+Following is a brief description of some of the most common programs available to donors for making a planned gift.

 TYPES OF GIFTS